 The Italian Alliance for Sustainable Development (ASviS) was established on 3 February 2016, at the initiative of the Unipolis Foundation and the University of Rome, Tor Vergata.
 Its aim is to raise the awareness of Italian society, economic stakeholders and institutions about the importance of the 2030 Agenda for Sustainable Development, and to mobilise them in order to pursue the Sustainable Development Goals (SDGs).

 The Alliance carries out its activities through the work of the Secretariat and a number of ad hoc working groups.
-The latter rely on the expertise of over 600 professionals designated by ASviS’s over 220 member organizations and serve as forums for the discussion of specific issues related to the SDGs, the elaboration of policy/project proposals and the exchange of best practices.
+The latter rely on the expertise of over 800 professionals designated by ASviS’s over 300 member organizations and serve as forums for the discussion of specific issues related to the SDGs, the elaboration of policy/project proposals and the exchange of best practices.
 Each working group counts one or more Coordinators and at least one Representative of ASviS’s Secretariat.
-There are currently two types of working groups: those on specific SDGs; those on cross-cutting issues, such as: the development of indicators to track the progress towards the SDGs; finance for sustainable development; the elaboration of analytical models to assess alternative policy scenarios; advocacy and communication activities; sustainable development education.
+There are currently two types of working groups: those on specific SDGs; those on cross-cutting issues: the development of indicators to track the progress towards the SDGs; finance for sustainable development; culture for sustainable development; business confederations for sustainable development; foundations; advocacy and communication activities; sustainable development education, youth organizations.

 Plenary sessions of the platform are organised every 6 months.